 It is not uncommon to see refrigeration and air conditioning systems that have operated for decades, without any service being performed, and with the Catch-All undisturbed since the original installation.
-This speaks well, not only for the reliability and durability of all the system operating components, but also for the Catch-All which has provided protection to these components over the many years of operation.
+This speaks well, not only for the reliability and durability of all the system operating components but also for the Catch-All which has provided protection to these components over the many years of operation.

 How the Catch-All works

 The solution to system filtration is the Catch-All Filter-Drier.
 The Catch-All has been designed to do the job with maximum efficiency.
 It removes these particles, down to the minimum size, in one pass filtration.
-Furthermore, the large filtering surface available on the core results in the ability to collect a large amount of dirt with negligible pressure drop.
-If plugged, the Catch-All will not burst allowing trapped substances back into the system.
+Furthermore, the large filtering surface available on the core results in the ability to collect a large amount of dirt with a negligible pressure drop.
+If plugged, the Catch-All will not burst to allow trapped substances back into the system.

 - Stage 1 - Porous molded Catch-All HH Core filters the vast majority of particles.

-- Stage 2 - 10 micron filter to capture all but the finest particles.
+- Stage 2 - 10-micron filter to capture all but the finest particles.

 The Catch-All Filter-Drier is unexcelled in acid removal ability.
 The hydrochloric, hydrofluoric, and various organic acids found in used oil samples are harmful in a system.
-These acids are adsorbed and remain on the desiccant in a manner similar to the adsorption of moisture.
+These acids are absorbed and remain on the desiccant in a manner similar to the adsorption of moisture.

 Laboratory tests have shown that the Catch-All Filter-Drier’s desiccant has an acid removal ability superior to other desiccants used in other refrigeration driers.
 Compared to other filter-driers designed for today’s systems, tests show the Catch-All Filter-Drier removes much more acid (on an equal weight basis).